7 ways to get healthy on a budget

 Coffee, soft drink, juice, flavoured milk, bottled water, tea – you can easily blow your budget on drinks alone.
 Save calories and cash by replacing drinks throughout your day with tap water.

-In addition to nourishing your cells and flushing out toxins, tap water is cheap as chips at only 1 cent per litre.
+In addition to nourishing your cells and flushing out toxins, tap water is cheap as chips at only 1 cent per litre, opens in a new tab.
 If you’re looking for a flavour hit, add seasonal berries or a splash of citrus juice.

 2. Buy in bulk